The Bankrate promise

 - Living wills and advance directives from your attorney

-- Any investment and account information from your bank or investment company
+- Information on all investment and financial accounts from your bank or investment company

 - Driver’s license information and auto title from the secretary of your state or the Department of Motor Vehicles